manuel-buser/Seminar_Knowledge_Reasoning_Planning_Project/README.md

 - **Open coverage gap.** `p05`, `p11`, and `p13` time out in every optimal
   cell on both encodings.

-## References

-The papers below sit in `references/Documents/`.
-Nebel (2000) and Thiébaux, Hoffmann & Nebel (2005), which provide the compilability theorems framing this project, are cited from the textbook chapter rather than included as PDFs.

-- Haslum, Lipovetzky, Magazzeni, Muise. *An Introduction to PDDL.*
-  Morgan & Claypool, 2019., chapter 3 covers conditional effects, axioms, and the expressiveness theorems.
-- Ivankovic, Haslum. *Optimal Planning with Axioms.* IJCAI 2015., axiom-aware admissible heuristics; empirical case for blind search on axiomatic encodings.
-- Gerevini, Percassi, Scala. *An Effective Polynomial Technique for Compiling Conditional Effects.* AAAI 2024.
-- Espasa et al. *Challenges in Modelling and Solving Plotting with PDDL.*, same modelling pattern (cascading state updates) in a different domain;
-  documents Fast Downward's grounding bottleneck on this class of problem.
-- Corrêa. *Planning with Different Representations.* PhD thesis, University of Basel, 2024., background on lifted planning and grounding.

 [^1]: <https://github.com/aibasel/downward-benchmarks/blob/master/spider-opt18-strips/domain.pddl>
 [^2]: <https://www.fast-downward.org/>